jaga3421/react-meetup/README.md

 This is a [Next.js](https://nextjs.org/) based Presentation that I am using for my Meetup talk.

+Note: The memes are activated with keypress.
+S - Shakthimaan, D - Dwight, X - You know who 🤭

 ## Getting Started

 First, run the development server: